pupilfirst/wd201-scripts/introduction-to-nodejs/Putting-it-all-together/developement-process.md

 2. **Applying Prettier**
    - After saving the file, Prettier automatically formats our code upon save.
 Ensure 'Format On Save' is enabled in VS Code settings to see this in action.
 Our code now looks much cleaner and adheres to standard formatting guidelines.

+Refer to this [target](https://www.pupilfirst.school/targets/18691) for Installing the Prettier VSCode extension.

 ### Enhancing Code Quality with ESLint

 1. **Setting Up ESLint**